farmera/sare_grant/post_processing_steps.md

 #### Quality Control
 An issue faced by this study and others like it is the small number of samples produced, along with the distortions to any one sample that may accrue along the way.
-Our 2.7 acre test area contained 30 section plots with five treatments, i.e. six samples for each date flown.
+Our 2.7 acre test area contained 30 section plots with five treatments each, i.e. six samples for each date flown.
 Half of the flight data yielded inconsistent results and was rejected.

 ![](img/compare.png)